beetbox/beets/CONTRIBUTING.md

 * Not all of our code is up to our coding conventions.
 In particular, the [API documentation](https://beets.readthedocs.io/en/stable/dev/api.html) are currently quite sparse.
 You can help by adding to the docstrings in the code and to the documentation pages themselves. `beets` follows [PEP-257](https://www.python.org/dev/peps/pep-0257/) for docstrings and in some places, we also sometimes use [ReST autodoc syntax for Sphinx](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) to, for example, refer to a class name.

 ## Your first contribution
 If this is your first time contributing to an open source project, welcome!
-If you are confused at all about how to contribute or what to contribute, take a look at [this great tutorial](http://makeapullrequest.com/), or stop by our [gitter chat room](https://gitter.im/beetbox/beets#) if you have any questions.
+If you are confused at all about how to contribute or what to contribute, take a look at [this great tutorial](http://makeapullrequest.com/), or stop by our [forums](https://discourse.beets.io/) if you have any questions.

-We maintain a list of issues we feel are perfect for first-timers tagged "[good first issue](https://github.com/beetbox/beets/labels/good%20first%20issue)".
-These issues are perfect for anyone new to open source.
-In fact, we encourage only users who are new to open source to tackle these.
-Ideally, the goal for these issues is to get users comfortable with contributing to an open source project for the first time.
-Please, do not hesitate to ask any questions.
+We maintain a list of issues we reserved for those new to open source labeled "[first timers only](https://github.com/beetbox/beets/issues?q=is%3Aopen+is%3Aissue+label%3A%22first+timers+only%22)".
+Since the goal of these issues is to get users comfortable with contributing to an open source project, please do not hesitate to ask any questions.

 ## How to Submit Your Work